awolffromspace/nes-emu/README.md

 ## Introduction

 This is a cycle-accurate NES emulator, developed with the goal of learning more about emulators and computer architecture.
-Currently, scrolling, audio, and mappers other than mapper 0 have not been implemented.
+Currently, audio and mappers other than mapper 0 have not been implemented.
+Also, VSync with a 60 Hz monitor is currently required for proper frame timing.

 ## Installation